devopsdays/devopsdays-web/content/page/sponsor.md

 Events set their own rates and can tell you about their expected attendance in terms of numbers and communities represented.
 Sometimes they will offer additional special sponsorships for more visibility, such as lanyard, evening event, etc. They typically are charging exactly what they need to run the event; nobody's making any money off these events, so discounts are generally not available.

 The vast majority of events do not have a legal tax-deductible status.
 Most sponsors fund this sponsorship either out of their marketing budget or recruiting budget, depending on their goals for sponsorship.
-Because the vast majority of events are put on by a loose affiliation of like-minded community members with no legal status, contracts are generally not used.
+Because these events are organized by volunteers who usually have no legal entity, contracts are generally not used.
 However, most events employ some form of professional accounting, so you usually have the option of paypal/credit card or invoice followed by check or bank transfer.

 **Staffing & participation onsite**